Mercury (automobile): History

 During the mid-1930s, under the leadership of Edsel Ford (1893–1943), son of Henry Ford (1863–1947), the Ford Motor Company discovered that it needed to expand its brand footprint to match its largest competitors.
 In 1935, Ford offered only its namesake brand and the cars of its more expensive luxury vehicles of its Lincoln Motor Company division.
 In contrast to the comprehensive line of brands available from General Motors (seven) and the Chrysler Corporation (four), Ford offered its Ford Standard/DeLuxe V8 range and the Lincoln Model K. In contrast to the Ford V8, the Model K was among the most expensive vehicles built and sold then in the United States, rivaled in price by the Cadillac V-12 (and V-16), Duesenberg Model J, and the flagship lines of the Germans' Mercedes-Benz and the British of Rolls-Royce.

-To address the gap between Ford and Lincoln, Ford Motor Company launched its own version of the late 1920s General Motors Companion Make Program, leading the company to expand from two nameplates to five by the end of the decade.
+To address the gap between Ford and Lincoln, the Ford Motor Company launched its own version of the late 1920s General Motors Companion Make Program, leading the company to expand from two nameplates to five by the end of the decade.
 For 1936, Lincoln-Zephyr was introduced as a sub-marque of Lincoln, giving the line a V12 car competing against the LaSalle and Buick, plus the notable revolutionary streamlining style of the Chrysler Airstream and the Airflow, along with the Packard One-Twenty.
 For 1938, De Luxe Ford became a sub-marque of Ford, offering a higher-price V8 car with a model-specific interior and exterior trim.

 In 1937, Edsel Ford began work on Mercury as a completely new brand, personally selecting the Roman god's name from over 100 options - in spite of the name having been used just four years earlier for the Chevrolet Mercury and no fewer than seven separate failed automobile companies from 1903 to 1923.
-(Note: Each of the seven failing within two years of opening, including a manufacturer of steam-powered cars in San Francisco, California, and the Mercury Cyclecar Company, a 1913-1914 cyclecar manufacturer at 807 South Scotten Street in Detroit.)
+(Note: Each of the seven failing within two years of opening, including a manufacturer of steam-powered cars in San Francisco, California, and the Mercury Cyclecar Company, a 1913–1914 cyclecar manufacturer at 807 South Scotten Street in Detroit.)

 In November 1938, Edsel Ford introduced four body styles of the Mercury Eight at the New York Auto Show.
 Along with a two-door sedan and a four-door sedan, the Mercury was also introduced as a two-door convertible and a two-door trunked sedan; the body design was overseen by E.T.
 'Bob' Gregorie.
 While similar in concept to the modestly restyled De Luxe Ford, the V8-powered Mercury was an all-new car sized between the V8 Ford and the V12 Lincoln-Zephyr.